d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 tf.norm(u)
 ```

-Another popular norm is [**the $L_1$ *norm***].
-The associated metric is also known as the Manhattan distance.
-The norm is defined as the sum of the absolute values of the vector elements:
+[**The $L_1$ norm**] is also popular
+and the associated metric is called the Manhattan distance.
+By definition, the $L_1$ norm sums
+the absolute values of a vector's elements:

 (**$$\|\mathbf{x}\|_1 = \sum_{i=1}^n \left|x_i \right|.$$**)

-Compared to the $L_2$ norm, it is less sensitive to outliers, since large values do not get emphasized by squaring them.
-To compute the $L_1$ norm we compse the absolute value function with a sum over all elements.
+Compared to the $L_2$ norm, it is less sensitive to outliers.
+To compute the $L_1$ norm,
+we compose the absolute value
+with the sum operation.

 ```{.python .input}
 np.abs(u).sum()